Exceptional Circumstance Withdrawal (ECW)

 - Physical / Mental Illness or Injury: Illness of a student of such severity or duration, to preclude completion of all courses.

-- Death in Immediate Family Members ONLY - parent, step-parents, spouse, child, sibling, or grandparents (papers required).
+- Death in the Family: Immediate Family Members ONLY - parent, step-parents, spouse, child, sibling, or grandparents (documentation required).

 - Involuntary call to Military Duty ONLY.